Updated July 24, 2019

 The incredible challenges of investing during this period led to the development of tactical asset allocation strategies to capture the many market shifts.

-Historical Performance of Global Adaptive
+Historical Performance of the Tactical Adaptive Global Strategy

 The chart shows back tested results for the Full Market Cycle beginning with the Bear Market in September 2007 and continuing through the most recent month.
 Dividends are included.
 The table, also produced by the Tactical Model, shows month by month and annual returns together with summary statistics.